skip to main content

 THE TOTAL JOINT CENTER OF NEW JERSEY AT CENTRASTATE

-The Total Joint Center of New Jersey provides an array of non-surgical treatment options.
+The Total Joint Center of New Jersey provides an array of non-surgical options for joint pain treatment.
 These include a tailored physical rehabilitation program designed to increase mobility, build strength, and relieve joint pain, along with pain management and complementary therapies.

 Joint Commission Reaccreditation